25 Creative Hobbies to Try When You Feel Overwhelmed

 Texture art is about how something feels as much as how it looks.
 Glue fabric scraps onto canvas.
 Press dried flowers into paint.
 Pile on layers of torn paper.
 The point is sensation, not composition.

 Tactile stimulation is one of the most direct routes to nervous system regulation we have.
-It is the same science behind weighted blankets and fidget tools.
+Same science as weighted blankets and fidget tools.
 Give your hands something with texture and let them lead.
-The Rustic Chalk Art Kit is a solid pick for this kind of tactile, low-stakes making.

 22. Ink Blot Art